DanialArab/Docker/README.md

         COPY package*.json /app/

-to copy everything int he current directory into the app directory:
+to copy everything in the current directory into the app directory:

         COPY . /app/

- so far we used an absolute path for the destination (/app) because our path starts with a forward slash we can also use a relative path if we set the working directory first: using the WORKDIR instruction we can set the working directory and so all the instrctions come after will be executed inside this working directory and so we can replace the absolute path with the relative path:
+ so far we used an absolute path for the destination (/app) (because our path starts with a forward slash), we can also use a relative path if we set the working directory first: using the WORKDIR instruction we can set the working directory and so all the instrctions come after will be executed inside this working directory and so we can replace the absolute path with the relative path:

         FROM node:14.16.0-alpine:3
         WORKDIR /app